joeatbayes/file2consul/README.md

 	   to data/config/simple/basic

-   -URI=uri to reach console server.
+   -URI=uri to reach consul server.
         If separated by :: (colon) will save to each server listed defaults to http://127.0.0.1:8500
-        if not specified
+        if not specified.
+When set to NONE will run input and compute outputs but will not update consul and will not write to local cache file.

    -CACHE = name of files to use as cache file.
 This
       file is read and compared to the post processing